Tealium/collect-ios/_posts/1970-01-03-getting-started.md

 }
 ```

-For more information see [Trackable Actions](trackable-actions.html)
+For more information see [Trackable Actions](trackable-actions.html) and [sendViewWithData:](documentation/html/Classes/TealiumCollect.html#//api/name/sendViewWithData:)

 ### <span id="fetch-visitor-profile"/> Fetch Visitor Profile

-The ```AudienceStream``` library offers a variety of means to identifiy visitor behavior and offer a personalized app experience via  Data layer enrichment.
+The ```TealiumCollect``` library offers a variety of means to identifiy visitor behavior and offer a personalized app experience via  Data layer enrichment from AudienceStream.

-Access the enriched Visitor Profile from AudienceStream using one of two methods:
+Access the enriched Visitor Profile ([TEALVisitorProfile](documentation/html/Classes/TEALVisitorProfile.html)) from the Collect ibrary using one of two methods:

-First access to the last profile the library received is always available via the ```cachedVisitorProfileCopy```  method:
+First access to the last profile the library received is always available via the [cachedVisitorProfileCopy](documentation/html/Classes/TealiumCollect.html#//api/name/cachedVisitorProfileCopy)  method:

 ##### Objective-C